Is Getting a Mortgage Out of Reach for the Self-Employed?

 Putting down a large down payment almost always results in an easier mortgage process.
 This case is no different.
 A larger down payment can do several things for your application.
-It shows the lender that you’re serious (as you have more skin and the game), and it also reduces the lender’s risk since you’ll be financing a smaller portion of the total cost of the house.
+It shows the lender that you’re serious (as you have more skin and the game).
+And it reduces the lender’s risk since you’ll be financing a smaller portion of the total cost of the house.

 Another positive to putting down a larger down payment is that your monthly payments are likely to be lower.
 If you can put down more than 20%, you’ll avoid paying mortgage insurance which is another huge pro of shelling out the extra cash for a larger down payment.
-Needless to say, if you can afford it, put as much down as you can and save yourself the trouble in the present and future.
+Needless to say, if you can afford it, put as much down as you can.
+You’ll save yourself the trouble now and in the future.